What is the auto-enrolment pension scheme?

 Several countries have automatic pension schemes and they are viewed as a good way to get people saving for a pension early.

-Anyone who has travelled to Australia to work for the year might remember receiving "superannuation", which was a 9% contribution which employers had to pay towards every worker's pension.
+Anyone who has travelled to Australia to work for the year might remember receiving "superannuation".
+This is a 12% contribution which employers have to pay towards every worker's pension.

 And in the UK a similar scheme was introduced in 2012 where it has been credited with hugely expanding pension coverage.